Oncofertility: Fertility options for children

 Prepubescent children have fewer options to preserve fertility than adults.
 These include testicular sperm extraction for males and ovarian tissue banking for females.

 Financial, ethical, and legal considerations

-Fertility preservation costs may be prohibitive for young patients and multiple organizations now provide methods to reduce costs for patients.
-These include Fertile Hope and Fertile Action.
+Fertility preservation costs may be high for young patients, and multiple organizations now provide methods to reduce costs for patients.
+For example, depending on how a country handles healthcare costs and health insurance, the cancer survivor may have to pay directly for the cost of storing frozen sperm.

 The Supreme Court of the United States addressed the Social Security implications of oncofertility in March 2012 with Astrue v.
 Capato.

 Research also investigates ethical issues in oncofertility, such as the decision-making process for adolescent children and their families.

+Name

+The name was coined in 2006 by Teresa K. Woodruff of the Oncofertility Consortium.